munument1/fission-ce-korean/README.md

 Other configuration can be done fia the fallout2.cfg file.

-For advanced tweaks, use the [enhancements] sections in 'fallout2.cfg' (Sfall):
+For advanced tweaks, use the [enhancements] sections in 'fallout2.cfg':

 ```
 [enhancements]